-Thousands of lives could be saved if rest of UK adopted average diet in EnglandNovember 3rd, 2011 in Health /
+Thousands of lives could be saved if rest of UK adopted average diet in EnglandNovember 3, 2011 in Medicine & Health / Health

 Around 4,000 deaths could be prevented every year if the UK population adopted the average diet eaten in England, concludes research published in BMJ Open.